dpearson1983/rawor/README.md

 ## Are there any operating system dependencies?
 Aside from passing `_USE_MATH_DEFINES` to the preproccessor when compiling in Windows, there should be no other operating system dependencies to worry about.
-However, we note that as of this writing the C++ code has only been tested on Fedora GNU/Linux versions 28 and 29, and Windows 10.
+However, we note that as of this writing the C++ code has only been tested on Fedora GNU/Linux versions 28 and 29 (g++ (GCC) 8.2.1), and Windows 10 (Microsoft(R) C/C++ Optimizing Compiler Version 19.00.24234.1 for x86).
 We don't anticipate any difficulties compiling on other operating systems since only the C++ standard library is used, and we stick to variable types that should be defined the same on all operating systems, e.g we stick with `int`, and `double`.